tezos/tezos/docs/whitedoc/michelson.rst

      | B of bool
      | C of { n1 : nat ; n2 : nat }

+Field annotations are part of the type (at the same level as type name annotations), and so types with differing field names (if present) are not considered equal.

 Instructions that construct elements of composed types can also be annotated with one or multiple field annotations (in addition to type